“Sometimes we just need to be heard…There are times in life when being heard leads to being healed.” ~ Steve Maraboli

 Attunement (in clinical jargon it is called 'interoceptive awareness') can be challenging for lots of reasons.
 It is the secret sauce, though, and I am passionate about helping people discover this for themselves.

 Areas of specialty include eating, weight, and body image issues.
 Helping people resolve problems with their sexual functioning is my other specialty.
 I also work with people who have been through trauma, and/or those who are having general difficulties managing stress, relationships, or self-care.

 An area of ongoing interest is called ‘positive psychology’, which refers to helping people become happier.
 There is actually a science of happiness!
 In positive psychology-based therapy, the emphasis is on strengthening qualities like resilience, optimism, and joy.
 The focus is on strengths and virtues, not on problems and deficits.
 Learning about this emerging field is fascinating and has an awesome real-world, everyday application.

-An area of interest close to my heart is working with Highly Sensitive People (HSPs), who make up 15-20 percent of the population.
+Working with Highly Sensitive People (HSPs) is close to my heart.
+HSPs make up 15-20 percent of the population.
 The High Sensitivity (HS) trait comes with many challenges and cool opportunities.
 I offer methods to assist HSPs with discovering the richness and 'superpowers' the trait offers, and teach practical skills for reappraising challenges.

 My patients tell me they enjoy and appreciate my unique office setting, style, and psychotherapy approach.

 Please contact me by phone or email to learn more about working together.